yborger/Personal-Website/Idea_Tracking.md

 Tasks to complete -- CODING
---component: project card display on projects page --> show one image, projectcard:hover for title, on click it's a new page w/ write-up
+CHECK --component: project card display on projects page --> show one image, projectcard:hover for title, on click it's a new page w/ write-up
---portfolio page: display project card component for each project, flex style for easy mobile --concept art is a project w/ a description of design process --general artwork is my miscellaneous art --> this can be displayed in the squares and rectangles method i want to organize with (descrip below)
+CHECK --portfolio page: display project card component for each project, flex style for easy mobile --concept art is a project w/ a description of design process --general artwork is my miscellaneous art --> this can be displayed in the squares and rectangles method i want to organize with (descrip below)
 ^^-->the description of this idea is in the portfolio or component page for the projects, but it's better when the art can be randomized